damonge/BFoRe_py/README.md

 it for default runs.
 - Add method for maringal spectral likelihood to return best-fit amplitdue and spectral parameter maps.
-- Add method to calculate chi2 maps from amplitude maps for best-fit spec params.
 - Implement instrument model.

-Plan for which parameters to vary:

-  - Tell MapLike which parameters are variable.
-  - MapLike can inspect SkyModel to find which parameters are required.
-  - List of parameters in marginal_spectral_likelihood() has same ordering as list of variable parameters.